-This 240 gauss surface magnetic field was produced by running a current of 4 kA through a polished copper bus-bar 4 inches wide and 0.25 inch thick which was also attached to the grounded negative output of a low current high voltage supply so that the high current supply would not need to be floated at high potential.
+This magnetic field was produced by running a current of 4 kA through a polished copper bus-bar 4 inches wide and 0.25 inch thick which was also attached to the grounded negative output of a low current high voltage supply so that the high current supply would not need to be floated at high potential.
 A polished circular planar stainless steel electrode was employed as the electrode at anode potential, and both electrodes were mounted inside a vacuum enclosure (the Princeton 100 keV test stand) so that the voltage which could be held without breakdown across a variable vacuum gap could be measured with and without a magnetic field enveloping the negative (electronemitting) electrode.
-This initial experiment did not find evidence that a higher electric gradient could be sustained across a vacuum gap with a magnetic field enveloping the electron-emitting electrode, but due to limitations in this exploratory study, further work is needed to reach a conclusion about the primary mechanisms responsible for electrical breakdown between electrodes.
-[10] The high voltage supply did not have a crowbar to allow the output current to be rapidly diverted when an electrical breakdown occurred, so it was found that breakdowns across the vacuum gap, which were essential to the execution of the experiment, produced electrode damage.
+This initial experiment did not find evidence that a higher electric gradient could be sustained across a vacuum gap with a magnetic field enveloping the electron-emitting electrode.
+With or without the enveloping magnetic field, the electric field which could be sustained across the nominally 1 mm gap was 14 - 15 kV, and across the nominally 2 mm gap the sustainable voltage was 39 - 42 kV.
+Due to alignment difficulties related to the suspension of the stainless steel electrode, the gaps are approximate, and may not have differed by exactly a factor of two, so the salient feature of the results is the apparent lack of improvement with the enveloping magnetic field, rather than the absolute magnitude of the voltage.
+Due to limitations in this exploratory study, further work is needed to reach a conclusion about the primary mechanisms responsible for electrical breakdown between electrodes [16].
+The high voltage supply did not have a crowbar to allow the output current to be rapidly diverted when an electrical breakdown occurred, so it was found that breakdowns across the vacuum gap, which were essential to the execution of the experiment, produced electrode damage.
 As a consequence, it was not feasible to maintain similar electrode surface conditions when comparing voltage holding with and without an enveloping magnetic field.
 The magnetic field (240 gauss at the negative electrode surface) chosen for this scoping study was low enough that it could be practical to use in some applications with large accelerator electrodes; however, it may not have been high enough for a study of the fundamental mechanisms leading to vacuum electrical breakdown.